These isolated islands where to put your surfboard

 Tjornuvik (Faroe Islands)

-Between Iceland and Great Britain, the Faroe Islands are isolated in the middle of the Atlantic.
-This archipelago is composed of 18 volcanic rocky islands, including Streymoy.
-It is here that the spot of Tjornuvik is located, of the same name as the village which counts 70 people living there at the year.
-Like many spots in the Faroes, the beach is made of black sand and offers a beach break alternating rights and lefts to the delight of local surfers and the (rare) tourists who go there.
-The narrow bay is very well exposed for the discipline and offers good conditions to create waves of all levels.
-One can only hope that the weather is good, which is obviously not always the case in the archipelago.
-To get there, you have to take a ferry after landing at Vagar airport on the neighbouring island.
+Between Iceland and Great Britain, the Faroe Islands lie isolated in the middle of the Atlantic.
+This archipelago is made up of 18 rocky volcanic islands, including Streymoy.
+This is the location of the Tjornuvik spot, named after the village where 70 people live year-round.
+Like many Faroese spots, the beach is made of black sand and offers a beach break alternating between rights and lefts, much to the delight of local surfers and the (rare) tourists who visit.
+The narrow bay is very well exposed for the discipline and offers good conditions for creating waves of all levels.
+Let's hope the weather holds out, which is not always the case in the archipelago.
+To get there, take a ferry after landing at Vagar airport on the neighboring island.

 Kolimbithra (Greece)